SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 Vectorization
 ^^^^^^^^^^^^^^^^^^^^^

 The block ``Vectorization`` is optional.
 It controls the SIMD operations that can enhance the performance of some computations.
+The technique is detailed in Ref.
+[Beck]_.

 .. code-block:: python